Tejendraetla/redshit-migration/README.md

 Note that tables with interleaved sort keys are excluded and all schemas will be migrated except those configured to be excluded.
 See `config.sh` for more details.

+Key Scripts
+03_migrate_permissions.sh
-**03_migrate_permissions.sh** migrates permissions from the source to the target.
-These include
+Migrates object-level and default permissions from the source cluster to the target, including:

-- schema, table, function, and procedure ownership
-- grants on schemas, tables, functions, and procedures to users
+Ownership of schemas, tables, functions, and stored procedures

-- grants on schemas, tables, functions, and procedures to groups
+Grants on schemas, tables, functions, and procedures to individual users and groups

+Default permissions:

+Schemas → Users

+Schemas → Groups

+Users → Users

+Users → Groups
-- default permissions to schemas to users, schemas to groups, users to users, and users to groups Role permissions are not included in this utility.
+Note: Role permissions are not handled in this version.

-**04_setup_datasharing.sh** creates the datashare in the source, add schemas to the datashare, grants permission to the datashare in the target cluster, and creates the external schemas.
-Testing for multi-region and multi-account has not been performed yet.

-**05_migrate_data.sh** migrates data from the source to the target.
-It also migrates materialized views.
-There is retry logic here to handle dependencies.

-**06_migrate_views.sh** migrates views from the source to the target.
-There is retry logic here to handle dependencies.
-After views are created, the ownership and grants are performed on the views.

-**config.sh.example** This should be copied to `config.sh` to run the scripts.
-It has the important variables you need to update for the migration.

-**common.sh** A script that has commonly used functions by the scripts.

-**get_table_ddl.sh** Used by migrate DDL script to get the table DDL.

-**migrate.sh** A script that simplifies executing all of the scripts.
+04_setup_datasharing.sh
+Automates the setup of Redshift Data Sharing:

+Creates a datashare in the source cluster

+Adds relevant schemas to the datashare

+Grants access to the datashare in the target cluster

+Creates external schemas in the target

 ## Security